prl-mushr/mushr-website/content/tutorials/noetic_quickstart.md

 ```bash
 mushr/mushr_utils/foxglove/foxglove_layout.json
 ```
+Now, download the custom panel extension for MuSHR for Foxglove.
+Navigate to the Extensions tab (bottom icon on the left panel) and install the `MushrTeleop` extension from the Marketplace.
+{{< figure src="/tutorials/noetic_quickstart/mushr_extension.png" width="400" >}}

-Three panels should appear after selecting this layout, as pictured below.
-The left panel is for the data source, the central panel is for the map, and the right panel is for teleop driving.
+Now, four panels should appear after selecting this layout, as pictured below.
+The left panel is for the data source, the central panel is for the map, the top right panel is for teleop driving, and the bottom right panel is for selecting types of robot poses to publish (for use in autonomous naviagation).

-{{< figure src="/tutorials/noetic_quickstart/layout_example.png" width="700" >}}
+{{< figure src="/tutorials/noetic_quickstart/custom_layout.png" width="700" >}}

 The layout can be edited with the `Add panel` button on the left sidebar if desired.